ttulttul/ComfyUI-FlowMatching-Inverter/README.md

 Adds seeded Gaussian noise scaled by the input latent's standard deviation.
 Useful whenever a latent needs a controlled bump in noise without touching the schedule.

+### Latent Perlin Fractal Noise

+Generates smooth octave-based Perlin noise and adds it to the latent.
+Tune the base frequency, octaves, persistence, and lacunarity to decide whether you want broad undulations or fine stippling, and choose between shared or per-channel fields for subtle colour-channel offsets.

+### Latent Swirl Noise

+Warps the latent around a seeded vortex using `grid_sample`.
+Control the maximum rotation (in radians), the falloff radius, centre jitter, and blend strength to inject painterly whirlpools or gentle twisting motion into the underlying features.

 ### Conditioning (Add Noise)

 Adds seeded Gaussian noise to the CLIP conditioning embeddings (and pooled output when present).
 Great for introducing gentle prompt variation without rewriting text.